 So which one should you get?

-If you plan to use this saw in more than one location I’d go cordless.
-If this is a shop saw corded is the cheaper way to go.
-But I’ll be honest I prefer the cordless around the house too.
-I mean who likes cords?
+If you plan to use this saw in more than one location, I’d go cordless.
+If this is a shop saw, corded is the cheaper way to go.
+I prefer the cordless even at home because, let’s be honest, who likes cords?

 ToolRev earns commissions on purchases made through our links.